 Aside from starting with company purpose (as Sequoia suggests), there are a few things LinkedIn does right here in this pitch deck example.
 Of particular note is LinkedIn’s succinct description, “Professional People Search 2.0”.
 LinkedIn conveys a clear image of the idea and its intended execution without depending on an existing product for context (as tempting as a description like “Facebook for professionals” might be).
 You need to define your company in its own terms in order to maximize its authority.

 The best answers to “Why Now?” can include qualitative data, but they must include quantitative data.
-Trend data such as the below slide from Square’s pitch deck presents why the company is a good investment in a compelling way.
+Trend data such as the below slide from Square’s pitch deck shows why the company is a good investment in a compelling way.

 This point is important, so it’s worth repeating: it’s important to interrogate every slide and prepare bulletproof answers to expected questions, but it’s especially important to build iron-clad understandings of your product’s advantages over legacy options, services, or providers.